vincemann/subtitle-buddy/README.md

 You could replace the encoding line to 'encoding = ISO-8859-1' for example.

 ## building from sources
-Clone the repo and build the installers like this:
+Clone the repo and build the artifacts like this:

 **linux:**
 (You need to run these on linux)